 What You Get

-- your own sample tests to take home of glazes and colours you have tested
+- Your own sample tests of Cone 8 glazes and colours you have tested to take home

-- knowledge about how to proceed in the future
+- Knowledge and increased confidence about how to proceed in the future

-Learn the science of glazing in simple, uncomplicated ways.
+Learn how to approach developing glazes and colours in simple, uncomplicated ways, without the need for the science!
 Learn about glaze materials, how they contribute to the glaze recipe and how to alter the recipe to suit particular temperatures or atmospheres within the kiln.
 Learn how to test glazes and colours in line blends and square blends.
 Matt, satin or glossy, bright or subdued colours, the options are endless and through testing and blending you will learn how to approach this complexity in an ordered and strategic way.
-The content also addresses firing options and kiln styles, helping to de-mystify what happens in the kiln.
+The content also addresses firing options and kiln styles, helping to introduce and de-mystify what happens in the kiln.

-Please note: you will be testing glazes using Midfire (1220c) in Oxidation.
+Please note: you will be testing glazes using Midfire (Cone 6-8) in Oxidation atmosphere.

 Greg Daly, an internationally known and respected Australian ceramic artist, specialises in rich glaze effects and is also the author of Glazes and Glazing Techniques (1995 Simon & Schuster), Lustre (AC Black) and Developing Glazes (AC Black 2013) .
 His work is represented in over 80 national and international art galleries and museums (including the National Gallery of Australia and the Victoria & Albert Museum, London), and he has won 36 national and international awards.
-He has held over 95 solo exhibitions and has exhibited in over 200 international and national group exhibitions.
+He is about to hold his 100th solo exhibition and has exhibited in over 200 international and national group exhibitions.
 In 1999 he received an ARC grant to research the effect of firing cycles in the development of copper red glazes.
-Greg is an elected member of the International Academy of Ceramics (Geneva), past president of Craft Australia and was head of the Ceramic Workshop, Canberra School of Art, ANU.
+Greg is a member of the International Academy of Ceramics (Geneva), past president of Craft Australia and was head of the Ceramic Workshop, Canberra School of Art, ANU.

 KEEP UP: sign up to our monthly e-newsletter to keep up with all new course, workshops and events.